Igor Kurnosov

+Career

 In 2004 he won the 8th Open International Bavarian Chess Championship in Bad Wiessee edging out on tiebreak other five grandmasters.

 Kurnosov took clear first place at the Arctic Chess Challenge in Tromsø, Norway in 2008, 2008/9 Hastings Masters tournament and 2011 Politiken Cup in Helsingør, Denmark.
 In 2010 he played in the Russian Championship Superfinal, where he scored 5½/11 for a shared 7th–10th place.
 In December 2011, Kurnosov won the Zurich Christmas Open by tiebreak over Boris Grachev.
 In 2012, by winning the semi-finals in Astana, he qualified for the World Rapid Chess Championship final.
 In the same year he tied for 1st–3rd with Sergei Movsesian and Romain Edouard in the Biel Masters Open winning the tournament on countback.
 In May 2013 he won the Nakhchivan Open on tiebreak over Aleksandr Shimanov and Gadir Guseinov.
 Two months later, in July 2013, Kurnosov won the 20th Abu Dhabi Chess Festival, edging out Zahar Efimenko, Mikhailo Oleksienko and Avetik Grigoryan on tiebreak.

 On the August 2013 FIDE rating list, Kurnosov ranked 84th in the world with a 2662 rating.

-Kurnosov was hit and killed by a car on 8 August 2013 at 2:45 am in his home town Chelyabinsk, aged 28.
+Kurnosov was hit and killed by a motorist on 8 August 2013 at 2:45 am in his home town Chelyabinsk, aged 28.